 Commercial energy in Kenya is dominated by petroleum and electricity while wood fuel provides energy needs for the traditional sector including rural communities and the urban poor.
 At the national level, wood fuel and other biomass account for about 68% of the total primary energy consumption, followed by petroleum at 22%, electricity at 9% (121 KWh per capita) while others including coal accounts for less than 1%.
 Solar energy is also extensively used for drying and, to some extent, for heating and lighting.
-Current installed electric capacity in Kenya is dominated by hydro sources which has installed capacity of 820 MWe while fossil fuel fired plants had 776 MW (Table 1).
-During the same period, 573 MWe of geothermal plants were installed and 69.5 MW from wind.
+Current installed electric capacity in Kenya is dominated by hydro sources which has installed capacity of 820 MWe while fossil fuel fired plants had 776 MW.
+Geothermal accounted for 672.5 MWe of installed interconnected while wind has capacity of 69.5 MW from wind (Table 1).

-All the high temperature geothermal occurrences in Kenya are mainly associated with Quaternary volcanoes in the axis of the main rift valley (Mwangi, 2005; Omenda et al. 2000).
+All the high temperature geothermal occurrences in Kenya are mainly associated with Quaternary volcanoes in the axis of the main rift valley (Mwangi, 2005; Omenda et al., 2000).
 The heat sources for most of the systems are due to shallow magma bodies under the volcanoes estimated.
 There are 14 large Quaternary volcanoes in Kenya and together with other prospective sites provides an estimate of possible generation of 10,000 MWe.
 The Government of Kenya has therefore set up an ambitious expansion plan that will provide additional generation of about 1,646 MWe from geothermal resources by 2017.
 Total generation from geothermal sources is planned to exceed 5,000 MWe by year 2030.